StatBiomed/FineST/README.rst

 *Visium (v2)* measures about 5k spots across the entire tissue area.
 The diameter of each individual spot is roughly 55 micrometers (um), while the center-to-center distance between two adjacent spots is about 100 um.

-In order to capture the gene expression profile across the whole tissue ASSP, firstly, we will interpolate ``between spots`` in horizontal and vertical directions, using ``Spot_interpolate.py``.
+In order to capture the gene expression profile across the whole tissue ASSP,

+Firstly, interpolate ``between spots`` in horizontal and vertical directions, using ``Spot_interpolate.py``.

 .. code-block:: bash